Guide for Authors

 Materials and methods

 Provide sufficient details to allow the work to be reproduced.
 Methods already published should be indicated by a reference: only relevant modifications should be described.
-Ethics approval must be mentioned (including committee number and date) for any clinical or animal studies.
+Ethics approval must be mentioned (including committee number and date) for any clinical or animal studies

 Theory/calculation